telekom-mms/falcon-eye-monitoring/Readme.md

 ##### Database metrics

 * There are exporters for each database which are connected to the database using tls.
+* Each dbexporter provides a metrics endpoint

+##### shellexporter metrics

-* The exports provide metrics endpoint
+* The shellexporter exports metrics from shell scripts and provide a metrics endpoint for prometheus.

 #### Logs